...

 1. Kong, J., Zhou, L., Li, X., & Ren, Q. (2023).
 Sleep disorders affect cognitive function in adults: An overview of systematic reviews and meta-analyses.
 Sleep and Biological Rhythms, 21(2), 133–142. https://doi.org/10.1007/s41105-022-00439-9

-The question this study, which was published in a journal with a 1.1 impact factor, tries to answer is: What are the effects on older people’ cognitive performance of a wide range of sleep problems, such as insomnia?
+The question this study, which was published in a journal with a 1.1 impact factor, tries to answer is: What are the effects on older people’s cognitive performance of a wide range of sleep problems, such as insomnia?
 The writers tried to figure out how and how much these diseases affect the people they chose’s brain processes, such as remembering.
 One of the methods used in this study is a book search based on a specific study selection.

 For example, the writers found a link between not getting enough sleep and having trouble paying attention and using your working memory.
 They also learned that 7-8 hours of sleep is the best amount.
 The bad effects of sleep problems, like insomnia, on cognitive decline were also found.